rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 ```

 ## The Template

+> There are differences in the template syntax between Version 1 and Version 2 of this task.
+These differences are due to Rest API changes between VSTS and TFS.

 The use of a template allows the user to define the format, layout and fields shown in the release notes document.
 It is basically a file in the format required with tags to denote the fields to be replaced when the tool generates the report file.

 - Most samples are in Markdown, but samples are available for HTML